 Custodial credit risk for deposits is the risk that, in the event of the failure of a depository financial institution, the City will not be able to recover its deposits or will not be able to recover collateral securities that are in the possession of an outside party.
-The California Government Code, the City's investment policy and the Retirement System's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits, other than the following provision.
+The California Government Code, the City's investment policy do not contain legal or policy requirements that would limit the exposure to custodial credit risk for deposits, other than the following provision.
 The California Government Code requires that a financial institution secure deposits made by state or local governmental units by pledging securities in an undivided collateral pool held by a depository regulated under state law (unless so waived by the governmental unit).
-The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposited by the public agencies.
-California law also allows financial institutions to secure City deposits by pledging first trust deed mortgage notes having a value of 150% of the secured public deposits.
+The market value of the pledged securities in the collateral pool must equal at least 110% of the total amount deposite by pledging first trust deed mortgage notes having a value of 150% of the secured public deposits.
 In addition, the City's investment policy states that mortgage-backed collateral will not be accepted.
 As of June 30, 2007, \$14.8 million and \$50.8 million of the business-type activities and the Retirement System's bank balances, respectively, were exposed to custodial credit risk by not being insured or collateralized.